Totaal aantal pageviews

 "audience" that it was just a start for these kind of epidemical diseases.

-have used a just recently acquired guitar: Casa Garrido, a shop labelled
+should have used a just recently acquired guitar: Casa Garrido, a shop labelled

 guitar but built by a very good luthier who did a great job on this guitar